bonitasoft/bonita-doc/md/connector-archetype.md

 In this section we'll look into the different components of a connector project, and how you should use them to develop your connector.

 #### Connector definition
 A connector is first defined by its **definition**.
 It is an XML file located in _src/main/resources/[connector name].def_ by default.
+A connector definition defines the inputs and the outputs of a connector.
+It can be seen as a black box.
+The definition explicits what will be passed to the connector, and what is expected as output.
+Then, implementations of this definition can be created, they just need to respect the inputs / outputs contract of the definition.

-The XSD is available in _schemas/connector-definition-descriptor.xsd_, you can import it in a IDE to get completion.
+The connector definition XSD is available in _schemas/connector-definition-descriptor.xsd_, you can import it in a IDE to get completion.

 ![Connector definition xsd overview](images/connector-def-xsd-overview.png)